 Is Windows 7 Backup and Restore blank or not opening?
 Take it easy and you can find multiple fixes here, as well as professional backup software.

-Part 2: Fix Windows Backup Failed Issue in 2 Cases
+Part 2: Fix Windows Backup Failure in 2 Cases

-Case 1: Windows 10 File History Not Working
+Case 1: Windows 11/Windows 10 File History Not Working

-When using Windows 10 File History to back up some files or folders, you may find it is not working.
+When using File History to back up some files or folders, you may find it is not working.
 In this section, we will show you 3 situations.

 Method 1: Enable File History Service and Windows Search